Tom Scully (English footballer): Career

 Born in Liverpool, Scully began his career with Everton, leaving that club and signing for Norwich City in the summer of 2018.
 In May 2019 he spoke about his struggles with depression.

 After leaving Norwich, in September 2020 he signed for Accrington Stanley.
 He moved on loan to Carrick Rangers in January 2022.

 On 13 September 2022, Scully joined Nantwich Town on a 1 month loan.

 On 12 November 2022, Scully left Accrington Stanley and signed for Nantwich Town on a permanent deal.

+In May 2025, following two seasons with Leek Town, Scully joined Northern Premier League Division One West side Prescot Cables.